xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/functionalities.rst.txt

 	- The minimum security and/ or reliability requirements for one or more involved parties are no longer met.
 	- The User's device no longer meets the minimum security requirements (rooted or jailbroken).

 History of Electronic Attestations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To ensure the principles of visibility and transparency, the Wallet Provider MUST guarantee the User to view the history of all Electronic Attestations presentations performed using their Wallet Instance.
 In particular:

-- The Wallet Instance MUST show the User see which Relying Party they have interacted with and which Electronic Attestations have been presented and verified;
+- The Wallet Instance MUST show the User which Relying Party they have interacted with and which Electronic Attestations have been presented and verified;
 - The Wallet Instance MUST allow the User to easily request the Relying Party to delete their information related to previous presentations.

 Backup and Restore of Electronic Attestation of Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^